Hosts and IP addresses

 - IPv4 address exhaustion

-- DCU got its block under the old system (before CIDR in 1993).
+- DCU got its block under the old system (with small number of network classes).

 - On-the-fly translation from "internal" address spaces